csci-1301/csci-1301.github.io/labs/Random/readme.md

     That was 7 guesses!
     ```

-You can adjust your program so that e.g. if the user enters a number that is at the same time higher and a multiple of your favorite number, only one message is displayed.
+You can adjust your program so that e.g. if the user enters a number that is at the same time higher and a multiple of computer's number, only one message is displayed.